COMP6248-Reproducability-Challenge/Reproducing-Dynamics-Aware-Unsupervised-Discovery-of-Skills/README.md

 * PyTorch
 * Open AI Gym >= 0.23.1
 * MuJoCo >= 2.1.0
-* Python (Miniconda or Anaconda is strongly suggested)
+* Python (Miniconda/Anaconda/Miniforge is strongly suggested)

-To install MuJoCo for M1 macOS systems, please view the following tutorial: https://github.com/openai/mujoco-py/issues/682
+To install MuJoCo for M1 macOS systems, please view the following tutorial (Minforge has to be used as the Python environment instead of Anaconda/Miniconda). https://github.com/openai/mujoco-py/issues/682